The Best Way To Deal With Unmet Expectations In Marriage

 Created for intimacy: A man is called to leave his parents and cleave to his wife.
 But he can’t become one flesh with someone who’s not willing to be intimate with him.
 Contrary to what the world teaches, intimacy has nothing to do with sex.
 Intimacy is a soul-deep connection with someone else.
 Intimacy is the close bond you feel with your spouse.
 The person makes you comfortable and you are familiar with them.
 In the context of a marriage, this means both parties feel comfortable with each other.

 Called to submit: After the Fall, the woman was instructed to submit to her husband.
 When you submit, you accept or yield to the authority or will of another person.
 As God-girls, when we yearn to follow the Lord with all our heart, soul, mind and strength submission won’t feel like a dirty word.

-Expected to obey: After the Fall, man was given the role as leader.
-It became the woman's job to be obedient and comply (Genesis 3:16b).
+Expected to obey: After the Fall, the man was given the role of leader of the family.
+It became the woman’s job to be obedient and comply (Genesis 3:16b).
 Submission and obedience are God’s ideal.

 Based on what you learned in this post, revisit the expectations in marriage worksheet and indicate if the expectations were realistic or not.

 How To Deal With Unmet Expectations In Marriage